 AL amyloid

-Immunoglobulin light chains are the major constituent of these proteins, which is found in patients with primary amyloidosis and multiple myeloma.
+Immunoglobulin light chains are the major constituent of these proteins, found in patients with primary (AL) amyloidosis and multiple myeloma.
 Of patients with multiple myeloma, 6-24% develop amyloidosis.
-Conversely, among patients presenting with primary (AL) amyloidosis, a substantial proportion have, or eventually develop, a plasma cell dyscrasia with plasmacytosis in the bone marrow, immunoglobulin light chains in the serum, and Bence-Jones proteins.
+Conversely, among patients presenting with AL amyloidosis, a substantial proportion have, or eventually develop, a plasma cell dyscrasia with plasmacytosis in the bone marrow, immunoglobulin light chains in the serum, and Bence Jones proteins.

 AA amyloid (SAA)